wildthinkslaboratory/blog-kit/_pages/fractal.md

 ---

 ### Julia Set Generator
 These fractals are generated from a list of seeds that are pretty good.
 You can use a random seed rather than one from my list, but you won't always get a good pattern.
 Sometimes changing the color scheme will make a pattern clearer.
 Enjoy!
+If you want to learn more about fractals, [Mathigon](https://mathigon.org) has a great lesson on [fractals](https://mathigon.org/course/fractals/introduction).

 [random redraw](:=randomRedraw=true) [new colors](:=color=true) [zoom in](:=zoomin=true) [zoom out](:=zoomout=true) [up](:=up=true) [down](:=down=true) [left](:=left=true) [right](:=right=true) [download pdf](:=download=true)
  Use a random seed [](:XrandomSeed) **seed:** **A** [](:!A)  **B** [](:!B)